 Clean technology is broadly defined as any process, product or service that reduces environmental impacts: through environmental protection activities, through the sustainable use of natural resources, or through the use of goods that have been specifically modified or adapted to be significantly less energy or resource intensive than the industry standard.

 Clean technology and the energy sector overlap with certain technologies, including renewable / non-emitting energy technologies like solar, wind, hydro, wave, tidal, geothermal, biofuels, biomass, nuclear, carbon capture and storage, transmission technologies like smart grids and energy storage, and energy efficiency technologies like green buildings and cogeneration.

-The majority of Cleantech companies are early stage firms and small and medium-sized enterprises.
-The TSX and TSX-Venture exchanges list 98 companies in the Cleantech sector, with a total market capitalization of $42 billion.
+The TSX and TSX-Venture exchanges list 90 companies in the cleantech sector, with a total market capitalization of $40.8 billion.
 This includes companies whose operations fall under:

 - Energy Efficiency

 - Low Impact Material and Products

 - Renewable Energy Equipment Manufacturing and Technology

 - Renewable Energy Production and Distribution

 Seventy-seven (77) of those companies are headquartered in Canada, with a total market cap of $37.1 billion (as of May 31, 2018).